 Economics A Level

 Economics tries to answer many everyday questions: Why do you have to pay tuition fees for university?
+To what extent do consumers benefit from globalisation?
 Why did Apple launch their own music streaming service?
-Why do footballers earn more then firefighters?
-Will the Conservative government's benefit reforms succeed in getting people back to work?
-Why is Singapore more economically developed than Nigeria?
+Why do footballers earn more than firefighters?
+Why are some countries poorer than others?
+Why has the UK government introduced VAT on private school fees?

 Course Content and Assessments